What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 How often does Usage Analytics update?

 Usage data refreshes every 24 hours.
-It’s not real-time, so don’t use it for immediate cost checks during deployments.
+It’s not real-time, so don’t rely on it for immediate cost checks during deployments.
 For real-time service instance status, check the subaccount’s Service Instances view instead.

 What happens if I run out of entitlements?